Category Archives: Announcements

 Reader Reading Page#

 Please remember the following in your prayers: Aidan Milnor, the Milnor family; Lamia Dabit and her family; Mary Greene (Lee and Kh.
 Sharon’s sister); Jay and Joanna Davis; Fr.
 Leo and Kh.
 Be’Be’ Schelver and their family; Kathy Willingham; Marilyn (Kyriake) Snell; Jack and Jill Weatherly; Lottie Dabbs (Sh.
 Charlotte Algood’s mother), Sh.
 Charlotte and their family; Reader Basil and Brenda Baker and their family; Buddy Cooper; Georgia and Bob Buchanan; Fr.
 Joseph Bittle; Steve and Sheryl Chamblee; Rick Carlton; Very Rev. Fr.
 Nicholas and Kh.
-Jan Speier; Dora Lambert (Dimitri Zouboukos’ fiancée); Lee Greene; Joseph, Amanda and Hunter Hines.
+Jan Speier; Dora Lambert (Dimitri Zouboukos’ fiancée); Lee Greene; Joseph, Amanda and Hunter Hines; Fr.
+John and Kh.
+Janet Henderson and their family.

 Calendar Items: